5 Most Common Causes of Alcoholism

 3. MENTAL HEALTH PROBLEMS LIKE DEPRESSION

 Anxiety, depression, bipolar disorder, or other mental health issues can increase the risk of alcoholism.
 It’s easy to turn to alcohol when a person is feeling anxious or depressed – and the effects of alcohol may seem to ease those feelings temporarily.
-This can resort in drinking more and more, leading to alcohol addiction.
+This can result in drinking more and more, leading to alcohol addiction.

 4. TAKING ALCOHOL WITH MEDICINE